-- Determine the number of continuously-enrolled students eligible to take the SC READY or SC ALT in ELA or Mathematics for the school (or the district or the state, as appropriate for comparison metrics or for district or state report cards) as described in the What Students are Included in the Indicator section above. - a.
-Exclude students not tested for an authorized and properly documented purpose described in the most recently released Students Not Tested Guidelines. - b.
-Exclude students who were not initially English proficient and whose date of entry into United States schools is less than 24 months prior to their date tested. - 2.
-Determine the number of students who have a score for either the SC READY or SC ALT in ELA and/or Mathematics. - 3.
-Divide the number obtained in step 2 by the number obtained in step 1.
+- 6. Determine the number of continuously-enrolled students eligible to take the SC READY or SC ALT in ELA or Mathematics for the school (or the district or the state, as appropriate for comparison metrics or for district or state report cards) as described in the What Students are Included in the Indicator section above (i.e., n{indicator}). - 7.
+From the number found in step 6, subtract the number of students for whom at least one of the following conditions is true for both tests included in the indicator (i.e., n{excluded}; note: the student must be excluded for both tests, but exclusion for each test may be for different reasons): - a.
+The student was not tested for an authorized and properly documented purpose described in the most recently released Students Not Tested Guidelines. - b.
+The student is a Recently Arrived ML who was not initially English proficient and whose date of entry into United States schools is less than 24 months prior to their date tested. - 8.
+Determine the number of students who have a score for either the SC READY or SC ALT in ELA and/or Mathematics (i.e., n{tested}). - 9.
+Divide the number found in step a by the difference obtained in step 7. - 10.
+Multiply the quotient found in step 9 by 100 to find the participation rate as a percent.